alan-b-lima/alan-b-lima/README.md

 ## About Me

 My name is Alan Lima, I live in Diamantina, Minas Gerais, Brazil.
 I'm a Undergrad in Information Systems at [UFVJM](https://portal.ufvjm.edu.br/a-universidade/cursos/sin) and a Computer Technician at [IFMG](https://www.sje.ifmg.edu.br/portal/index.php/tecnico/informatica).
 I'm currently learning about low-level systems.
-I'm looking forward to inproving my skill in the field of Programming and IT.
+I'm looking forward to improving my skill in the field of Programming and IT.
 Always looking for a challenge.

 ## Skills